bvbmedia/multishop/Documentation/Administrator/Typo3BackendSection/Index.rst

 To run Multishop properly on your TYPO3 web site make sure that:

 - Your web server is running PHP 5.4.3 (5.6.30 or later is recommended)
+- PHP 7 is unfortunately not yet supported.
+We have plans to make Multishop compatible with PHP 7 in the summer of 2017.
 - You use MySQL or MariaDB as database server (MySQL 5.5.0, MariaDB 10.0.24 or later is recommended)
 - The PHP memory limit is higher than 256MB.
 For optimal functionality higher is recommended.
 - PHP is compiled with mbstrings